unpoller/unpoller.github.io/documentation/docs/up1.md

 title: Introduction
 ---

-Unifi Poller allows you to collect data from your Unifi network controller, save it to a database, and then display it on pre-supplied attractive and data-rich Grafana dashboards
+UniFi Poller allows you to collect data from your Unifi network controller, save it to a database, and then display it on pre-supplied attractive and data-rich Grafana dashboards

 ## Main attractions